 Devils Lake State Park ~ Baraboo

 Devils Lake State Park sits along part of the National Ice Age Trail.
-About 11 miles of the Ice Age Trail travels through Devils Lake State Park.
-The most popular section of the Ice Age Trail runs through Devils Lake State Park.
+11 miles of the Ice Age Trail travels through Devils Lake State Park.

 Great River Road